We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 </ha-policy>

-As with shared storage the allow-failback option can be set for both non-pluggable and pluggable replication.
+As with shared storage the allow-failback option can be set for both quorum voting and pluggable lock manager replication configurations.

 <ha-policy>